amitthusay/projects/SDR/README.md

 # Coming soon...
-(I think this will be very, but very fun too!)
+(I think this will be very difficult, but very fun too!)